-1 Code into binary and hexadecimal the following decimal numbers: -127, 131, 11, -16, 14.
+- 1 Code into binary and hexadecimal the following decimal numbers: -127, 131, 11, -16, 14.
 Choose the minimal amount of bits for the coding (in power of 2).
-Decode into decimal the following integers on 8 bits interpreted as signed and unsigned numbers: 0x7a, 0xb1, 0x16.

-2 Write a program to test the "bus error" on Sun presented during the lecture.
+Decode into decimal the following integers on 8 bits interpreted as signed and unsigned numbers: 0x7a, 0xb1, 0x16. - 2 Write a program to test the "bus error" on Sparc presented during the lecture.
 Check that the program works on Intel.
 Reminder: to generate this error you should try to access data with a wrong alignment with respect to its size.

-3 Write a program to test endianness on Sun and Intel architectures.
+This exercise can only be done if you have access to a Sparc machine, which is no longer the case. - 3 Write a program to test endianness on Sun and Intel architectures.
 You can write particular values with an "int" type and then read with "char" type to see which bytes were written in which order.

-4 Write a program to experiment with signed and unsigned shifts.
-Exhibit the particular behaviour of the shift on signed integers.

-5 Assume we are running code on a 32-bit machine using 2-complement arithmetic for signed values.
+This exercise was presented during the lecture. - 4 Write a program to experiment with signed and unsigned shifts.
+Exhibit the particular behaviour of the shift on signed integers. - 5 Assume we are running code on a 32-bit machine using 2-complement arithmetic for signed values.
 Right shifts are performed arithmetically for signed values and logically for unsigned values.
 The variables are declared and initialized as follows:

 '''

 int x = foo(); / some value /

 int y = bar(); / some value /

 unsigned ux = x;

-unsigned uy = y;

 '''